Can’t Carry A Tune In A Bucket?

+Can’t Carry a Tune in a Bucket?
 Hope for Embarrassed Off-Key Singers with the “Edwards” Method

-Why Do They Sing “Off-key” or “Off-pitch?”
+Why People Sing “Off-key” or “Off-pitch?”

 Requirements for Success

-The Edwards Method only requires 6 items: 1) a willing subject that really wants to learn to sing on tune; 2) an instructor; 3) any instrument, however any keyboard instrument is easiest, especially piano; 4) a quiet location such as a private office or studio; 5) 3-6 twenty-minute appointments each several days apart and; 6) patience.
+The Edwards Method only requires 6 items: 1) a willing subject that really wants to learn to sing in tune; 2) an instructor; 3) any instrument, however any keyboard instrument is easiest, especially piano; 4) a quiet location such as a private office or studio; 5) 3-6 twenty-minute appointments each several days apart and; 6) patience.

 The Edwards In-Tune Method – Step-by-Step Procedure